ajfisher/building-droids-with-js/slides2.md

 Notes:

-We're all familir with the way JS handles objects.
+We're all familiar with the way JS handles objects.
 And I'll show you more of this in a moment but the hardware framework we use allows us to consider hardware as objects as well such as the case of this motor.
 Really I don't want to care about the underlying detail of how different types of motors work